 “So what we would use to treat COVID is different than what we would use to treat influenza and if you mix the two it could have some serious consequences,” said Roberts.

-Doctors say you can get vaccinated for both COVID-19 and the flu at the same time.
+Doctors say you can get vaccinated for both COVID-19 (either for the first time or as a booster) and the flu at the same time.

 “Last year around the same time we were giving these same warnings out and saying, 'we really need to be careful.
 We don’t want to get an epidemic of flu and COVID at the same time.'
 What prevented that from happening last year was we were wearing masks and we were social distancing and we were locked down.
 We don’t have any of those things in place this year and we’re already seeing flu cases,” said Roberts.